OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 - [link to relevant how-tos, papers, etc.]

 ## <a name="OMTG-DATAST-011"></a>OMTG-DATAST-011: Test for Sensitive Data Disclosure in Process Memory

-Analyzing the memory can help to identify the root cause of different problems, like for example why an application is crashing, but can also be used to identify sensitive data.
-This section describes how to check for sensitive data and disclosure of data in general within the process memory.

-To be able to investigate the memory of an application a memory dump needs to be created first or the memory needs to be viewed with real-time updates.
-This is also already the problem, as the application only stores certain information in memory if certain functions are triggered within the application.
-Memory investigation can of course be executed randomly in every stage of the application, but it is much more beneficial to understand first what the mobile application is doing and what kind of functionalities it offers and also make a deep dive into the decompiled code before making any memory analysis.
-Once sensitive functions are identified (like decryption of data) the investigation of a memory dump might be beneficial in order to identify sensitive data like a key or decrypted information.

-### OWASP Mobile Top 10
-TBD

-### CWE
-CWE-316 - Cleartext Storage of Sensitive Information in Memory

 ### White-box Testing